downingtim/LSDV-PVG/README.md

     cd LSDV-PVG

 Run in Nextflow given a template YML file and an example FASTA file.
 You may need to activate docker and R to ensure it works smoothly.
+You need Java version 11+ as well.

 For example, we can examine a smnall set of goatpox virus (GTPV) genomes, this should take 6 minutes to run: